ducto489/cycloid/README.md

 A visualization for cycloid line made by car wheels in C++ using graphics.h library (Compiles in Code::Blocks)

-Find .exe file at cycloid/bin/Debug/cycloid.exe
+Finding .exe file at cycloid/bin/Debug/cycloid.exe